 Providing images for art education and research is the core function of the Visual Resource Center.
 While some images can be obtained publicly from museum and gallery websites, and some purchased from commercial vendors, many art images are not available.
-Therefore, the VRC’s cataloging and digitizing service is integral to the educational goals set forth by the Art Department.
+Therefore, the VRC’s cataloging and digitizing service is integral to the educational goals set forth by the Department of Art & Design.
 In addition to the creation of images, the VRC also creates PDFs of articles and book chapters for faculty members to use for teaching and research.

 The VRC is not responsible for any aspect of the use of digital images.